Ceterai/Ceterai.github.io/MyEnternia/Wiki/Ararang/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Aric Spores

+This tool will always return to you after being thrown.
+On impact, it spreads poisonous spores everywhere.

 ## Sources

 Found naturally in containers: